Ask about anything in DailyStory Documentation

 Custom SMS URL Shortener

-However, DailyStory also supports customers bringing their own domain for URL shortening.
-This is always recommended for customers sending high volumes of text messages that include URLs.
+As mentioned above, DailyStory also supports customers bringing their own domain for URL shortening.

 https://txts.indoorgolfers.com/vv6a1aab